 Explained: Japanese Curry Takes Center Stage in the TenGoku x Gaijin Bento & Co.
 Box

-TenGoku Aburiya gears up to launch the next edition of its Bento & Co. lunchtime guest chef series.
-This time, two West Loop Japanese culinary concepts come together for a midday pick-me-up, with Executive Chef/Owner Paul Virant of Gaijinbringing his passion for pickling and preserving to match TenGoku’s izakaya flair.
+TenGoku Aburiya is gearing up to launch the next edition of its Bento & Co. lunchtime guest chef series.
+This time, two West Loop Japanese culinary concepts come together for a midday pick-me-up, with Executive Chef/Owner Paul Virant of Gaijinbringing his pickling and preserving to match TenGoku’s izakaya flair.

-All for just $20, the collaboration runs during weekday lunch hours (11:30 a.m.–1:30 p.m.) from Tuesday, March 17, through Friday, March 27.
-As always, a portion of proceeds from each Bento & Co. box sold will benefit the Greater Chicago Food Depository, aiding in the fight against food insecurity and providing meals to those in need.
+All for $20, the collaboration runs during weekday lunch hours (11:30 a.m.–1:30 p.m.) from Tuesday, March 17, through Friday, March 27.
+A portion of proceeds from each Bento & Co. box sold will benefit the Greater Chicago Food Depository, aiding in the fight against food insecurity and providing meals to those in need.

 Explained: Japanese Curry Takes Center Stage in the TenGoku x Gaijin Bento & Co.
 Box

-TenGoku Aburiya gears up to launch the next edition of its Bento & Co. lunchtime guest chef series.
-This time, two West Loop Japanese culinary concepts come together for a midday pick-me-up, with Executive Chef/Owner Paul Virant of Gaijin bringing his passion for pickling and preserving to match TenGoku’s izakaya flair.
+TenGoku Aburiya is gearing up to launch the next edition of its Bento & Co. lunchtime guest chef series.
+This time, two West Loop Japanese culinary concepts come together for a midday pick-me-up, with Executive Chef/Owner Paul Virant of Gaijin bringing his pickling and preserving to match TenGoku’s izakaya flair.

-All for just $20, the collaboration runs during weekday lunch hours (11:30 a.m.–1:30 p.m.) from Tuesday, March 17, through Friday, March 27.
-As always, a portion of proceeds from each Bento & Co. box sold will benefit the Greater Chicago Food Depository, aiding in the fight against food insecurity and providing meals to those in need.
+All for $20, the collaboration runs during weekday lunch hours (11:30 a.m.–1:30 p.m.) from Tuesday, March 17, through Friday, March 27.
+A portion of proceeds from each Bento & Co. box sold will benefit the Greater Chicago Food Depository, aiding in the fight against food insecurity and providing meals to those in need.

 Explore This Topic